July 5, 2026

 NPS becomes your early warning system for how to reduce churn.
 Declining scores signal relationship problems weeks before customers actually leave.
 This gives you time to intervene and save valuable relationships.

-The compound effect: using both together
+The compound effect: using all three together

 High CSAT but low NPS means you're handling individual interactions well but not building lasting relationships.
 Customers are satisfied in the moment but wouldn't enthusiastically recommend you.